JoshOrndorff/utxo-workshop/README.md

 git checkout workshop
 ```

 2. Cd into the base directory.
 Try running the test with: `cargo test -p utxo-runtime`.
-Notice all the compiler errors!
+Your first task: fix all the compiler errors!

 ```zsh
 ADD all the errors
 ```

-3. Once your code compiles, that `X/9` tests are failing!
+3. Once your code compiles, its now time to fix the `9` failing tests!

 ```zsh
 failures:
     utxo::tests::attack_by_double_counting_input